 Seasonal charity initiatives are the perfect way to have yourself a merry little Christmas and give back to those less fortunate, with plenty taking place across the county and beyond.

-From donating a gift and buying raffle tickets, to filling a box full of goodies for those in need, SoGlos finds 10 Christmas charity initiatives to get involved with this winter, right on your doorstep in Gloucestershire.
+From donating a gift and buying raffle tickets, to filling a box full of goodies for those in need, SoGlos, along with the team from Stagecoach West has discovered 10 Christmas charity initiatives to get involved with this winter, right on your doorstep in Gloucestershire.

 For more information visit allsortsglos.org.uk directly.

-A Gloucestershire charity that supports adults with life limiting illnesses, Longfield has launched its Light Up a Life 2017 initiative, offering the chance to dedicate a star to a loved one to hang on its Christmas tree.
+A Gloucestershire charity that supports adults with life-limiting illnesses, Longfield has launched its Light Up a Life 2018 initiative, offering the chance to dedicate a star light to a loved one, to be hung on the charity’s tree.

 For more information visit longfield.org.uk directly.

-An independent charity whose work dates back 25 years, Carers Gloucestershire invites locals to get involved in its work this winter, when its annual Christmas raffle offers the chance to win some great prizes.
+An independent charity whose work dates back 25 years, Carers Gloucestershire invites locals to get involved in its work this winter, with an evening of festive carols and readings.

 For more information visit carersgloucestershire.org.uk directly.

-Stroud-based charity Meningitis Now has a number of ways to get involved, from hosting its annual concert at Gloucester Cathedral on Thursday 14 December 2017 and offering a range of Christmas cards, to fundraising scheme ‘Get Your Glitter On’, when groups can host their own sparkling event to raise money.
+Stroud-based charity Meningitis Now has a number of ways to get involved this festive season.
+From hosting its annual concert at Gloucester Cathedral on Thursday 13 December 2018 and offering a range of Christmas cards to buy online, the charity is also hosting its fundraising scheme ‘Get Your Glitter On’, where groups can host their own sparkling event to raise money.

-What’s more, Meningitis Now will host its annual Ribbon Appeal, remembering loved ones by decorating a Christmas tree with ribbons of remembrance sent in by its supporters, who can also make a donation to support the charity’s ongoing work.
+What’s more, Meningitis Now is also hosting its annual Ribbon Appeal, remembering loved ones by decorating a Christmas tree with ribbons of remembrance sent in by its supporters, who can also make a donation to support the charity’s ongoing work.

 Local homeless charity Emmaus has launched Operation Backpack which aims to help rough sleepers survive during the coldest time of the year.
-The initiative encourages people to donate rucksacks packed with essentials including thermal socks, gloves, hats, scarves, sleeping bags, and waterproof sleeping mats.
+The initiative encourages people to donate rucksacks packed with essentials, including thermal socks, gloves, hats, scarves, sleeping bags, underwear, face wipes and toiletries.

 For more information visit emmaus.org.uk directly.